Edward J. (Ned) McLarney, 90, of Wilkes Barre PA, passed away peacefully January 29, 2019 at Hospice of the Sacred Heart in Dunmore PA.

 In lieu of flowers, memorial donations may be made to the St. Elizabeth Building Fund.
 Condolences may be left in Ned’s online guestbook at www.ruaneandmudlock.com.

 The family wishes to extend their sincerest gratitude to the staff of Hospice of the Sacred Heart for their loving care in his final days and especially Nurse Kendra who exhibited tremendous compassion to him in his final hours; thank you.

 Ned was a wonderful friend and asset to his community.
 I will miss him dearly.
-May the road rise up to meet you and until we meet again may God hold you in the palm of His hand.Jerry Hogan (15 days ago)
+May the road rise up to meet you and until we meet again may God hold you in the palm of His hand.Jerry Hogan (over 3 years ago)

-We were privileged and blessed to have found such a great friend when We moved to Bear Creek PA, God Bless and Keep You dear Ned.John and Ann Tucker (16 days ago)
+We were privileged and blessed to have found such a great friend when We moved to Bear Creek PA, God Bless and Keep You dear Ned.John and Ann Tucker (over 3 years ago)

 We will all miss his smiling face and friendly demeanor.
 Ned was a true gentleman in all aspects of his daily life, never a harsh word toward anyone.
-Farewell and may the LORD smile on you.Bob (17 days ago)
+Farewell and may the LORD smile on you.Bob (over 3 years ago)